nlf/squeaky/README.md

 - `maxConnectAttempts`: maximum number of attempts to make to (re)connect a connection (default: `5`)
 - `reconnectDelayFactor`: factor to multiply connection attempt count by for exponential backoff in milliseconds (default: `1000`)
 - `maxReconnectDelay`: maximum delay between reconnection attempts in milliseconds (default: `120000`)
+- `keepaliveOffset`: the delta between the message's expiration and when the keepalive timer will trigger on messages it is enabled for, this is tunable to allow for network latency (default: `500`)

 If `lookup` is specified, it must be a single nsqlookupd URL or an array of URLs, for example `'http://nsqlookupd:4161'` or `['http://lookup-1:4161', 'http://lookup-2:4161']`.
 This may also be specified by passing a list of comma separated URIs using the `nsqlookup` protocol to the constructor such as: `nsqlookup://lookup-1:4161/mytopic?channel=mychannel,nsqlookup://lookup-2:4161/`.
 Note that options will only be respected on the first entry, additional entries will only respect an `ssl` flag, which is only valid when using URIs, that changes the lookup protocol from `http` to `https`.